Tarek El Moussa: Personal life

-Tarek Gustave El Moussa was born on August 21, 1981 to a Lebanese Catholic father, whose family migrated to Egypt, and a Belgian mother, whose maiden name is Arnould, in Long Beach, California.
-In 2000, he graduated from Sunny Hills High School in Fullerton, California.
-He has an older sister.
 He married Christina Haack in May 2009.
 The couple met while working at a real estate office, later entering into business together.
 Their daughter was born on September 22, 2010.
 Their son was born on August 20, 2015.

-In 2013, Tarek was diagnosed with cancer.
-A Flip or Flop viewer, nurse Ryan Reade, "noticed that at certain angles, at certain times, it just caught my eye that Tarek had a lump on his throat" and contacted producers.
+In 2013, Tarek was diagnosed with thyroid cancer.
+A Flip or Flop viewer, nurse Ryan Read, "noticed that at certain angles, at certain times, it just caught my eye that Tarek had a lump on his throat" and contacted producers.
 Tarek has been in remission since 2014.
 Tarek and Christina divorced in 2018.

-El Moussa started dating actress and real estate agent Heather Rae Young in 2019.
+El Moussa started dating former Playboy Playmate and real estate agent Heather Rae Young in 2019.
 They married October 23, 2021, at the Rosewood Miramar Beach Hotel in Montecito.
-The wedding was the subject of the Discovery+ special "Tarek and Heather: The Big I Do."
+The wedding was the subject of the Discovery+ special Tarek and Heather: The Big I Do.

-In July 2022, the couple announced Heather's pregnancy and that they were expecting a baby boy, conceived naturally, in early 2023.
 Tarek announced their son's birth on January 31, 2023, on Instagram.

-Tarek reportedly dedicated a star to Heather Rae in September 2022, through the International Star Registry.
-They have also stated that they've considered having more children in the future and "still have the embryos" from Heather's IVF treatments.